Image Slider

 Kagurazaka Ishikawa is a 3-star Michelin restaurant in Shinjuku unlike any other.
 Located in the traditional, former geisha district of Kagurazaka, the tone for your meal is set before you even set foot inside the kaiseki restaurant.
 Once you have arrived, you will instantly feel the hospitality and aesthetics of Japan.
 The easygoing chef-owner, Hideki Ishikawa, will greet you with a warm smile and conversation.
 Every dish is prepared deliberately, with delicate precision.

 Chef Hideki sources all of his ingredients locally and uses familiar ingredients that you can find anywhere in Japan, but he puts his special twist on his dishes, which are ultra-seasonal, in true kaiseki style.
-Imagine wild spring veggies and wagyu served in a personal hot pot, conger eel with matsutake mushrooms in the fall, or maybe grilled ayu sweetfish in the summer.
+The menu takes the form of wild spring veggies and wagyu served in a personal hot pot, conger eel with matsutake mushrooms in the fall, or maybe grilled ayu sweetfish in the summer.

 Through simplicity and elegance, Chef Hideki pours his heart into each dish, and even the setting and tableware enhance the kaiseki experience.